Did I have a miscarriage?

 Dear Bleeding at the wrong time?,

-There may be another reason that you are bleeding at the wrong time, so it's a good idea to make an appointment with a health care provider.
-Other explanations for irregular vaginal bleeding include fluctuating hormone levels; a sexually transmitted infection like chlamydia, gonorrhea, or genital warts; a tumor, polyp, or fibroids in the reproductive system; cervical disorders; or an ectopic pregnancy.
+Furthermore, there could be another reason why you’re bleeding at an unexpected time.
+Other explanations for irregular vaginal bleeding include fluctuating hormone levels; a sexually transmitted infection such as chlamydia, gonorrhea, or genital warts; a tumor, polyp, or fibroids in the reproductive system; cervical disorders; or an ectopic pregnancy.
 A health care provider will be able to determine the cause of your bleeding.
-In the case of a miscarriage, the clinician can perform a pelvic exam to make sure that all the products of the pregnancy have been expelled safely.
+In the case of a miscarriage, the clinician may perform a pelvic exam to make sure that all the products of the pregnancy have been expelled safely.

 If it turns out the bleeding was in fact a miscarriage, it can also be wise to think about any emotional effects that you may experience.
 A miscarriage may also bring on mixed emotions ranging from relief to confusion to sadness or guilt, and the healing process may extend beyond the time it takes the physical aspects to resolve.
 In addition to leaning on friends and family members for support, you may find it helpful to talk with a mental health professional to help process any feelings you have around the experience.